TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Functions/Data.rst

     :typoscript:`title`
         The label to be used within TYPO3 to identify the language.

-    :typoscript:`twoLetterIsoCode`
-        ..  deprecated:: 12.3

-        The ISO-639-1 code for this language (two letters).

     :typoscript:`typo3Language`
         The prefix for TYPO3's language files (`default` for English), otherwise